 “Nursing has been a rewarding profession,” said Hada.
 “The biggest reward of all is when I get to see improvements in a patient’s health conditions and when the patients overcome their deficits and weakness from medical conditions.”

 As a resident assistant, a student body organization member and a student employee, Hada learned about leadership, communication and time management.
 She was also impacted by her Global Citizenship Project trip to the Philippines where her group visited hospitals.
 Hada attributes her success with her resume and cover letters to Career Services and was grateful for the opportunity to do clinical rotations in two different locations.

-She is now a registered nurse on the neurosurgical floor at Winchester Medical Center, where she works with patients with neurological disorders, strokes, epilepsy and traumatic brain injuries.
+In May 2021, she started working as a Neuro ICU nurse at Yale New Haven Hospital.
+Prior to this she was a registered nurse on the neurosurgical floor at Winchester Medical Center, where she worked with patients with neurological disorders, strokes, epilepsy and traumatic brain injuries.
 She hopes for more affordable healthcare in the future.

 Hada continues to work with The Little Sisters Fund as a coordinating mentor and a now a sponsor.
 She is looking forward to working more closely with the Shenandoah community.

 “I believe, ‘Every action has an equal reaction.’
 I hope with our giving we are working towards a better future.”